OmicsML/dance/README.md

 More specifically, different studies prepare their datasets and perform evaluation differently, and not to mention the compatibility of different methods, as they could be written in different languages or using incompatible library versions.

-PyDANCE addresses these challenges by providing a unified Python package implementing many popular computational single-cell methods (see [Implemented Algorithms](#implemented-algorithms)), as well as easily reproducible experiments by providing unified tools for
+DANCE addresses these challenges by providing a unified Python package implementing many popular computational single-cell methods (see [Implemented Algorithms](#implemented-algorithms)), as well as easily reproducible experiments by providing unified tools for

 - Data downloading